Love

-Passive-aggressive relationships are crazy-making, infuriating, and navigating them often requires help from an expert to effectively sort it out.
-Passive-aggressive behavior is covert — stealthy even.
-It's sneaky and causes you to question everything you do, because you know everything is going to end up being your fault anyway.
+Passive-aggressive behavior in the content romantic relationships can be infuriating.
+Passive-aggressive behavior is covert to the point of being stealthy.
+It's causes you to question everything you do, because you know everything is going to end up being your fault anyway.

-They object strenuously to your efforts to share your point of view, and they think your (or anyone's) expectations of them are entirely unreasonable.
+Passive-aggressive people usually lack insight into the effects of their actions, they may also believe they are the one who has been wronged or misunderstood.
+They object strenuously to your efforts to share your point of view, and they think other's' expectations of them are entirely unreasonable.

 • Passive-aggressive folks are often negative.